utdata/rwd-mastery-assignments/school-ratings/rubric-gs.md

 ![Sheets import](img/sheets-import.png)

 > The part about converting text to numbers can be important.
 TEA data includes IDs that start with `0`, which you will lose if you don't do this.
+While not as important for this story, it is a prime example of this type of situation.

 ## Comparing charter vs traditional public schools